 Earl M.Collier, Jr. Mr. Collier has spent his career in healthcare, most recently as CEO of Arsenal Medical, from which he retired in 2015.
 From 1997 to 2010, Mr. Collier was Executive Vice President at Genzyme Corporation, where he was responsible for building and overseeing several of Genzyme’s business units.
 He also served as President of Vitas Healthcare, a partner at the Washington, DC-based law firm of Hogan and Hartson, and as Deputy Administrator of the Health Care Finance Administration (now CMS) in the Department of Health and Human Services.
 Mr. Collier sits on the boards of Tesaro, Capricor and Transmedics.
 He is Chairman of the Board of Trustees of Newton-Wellesley Hospital, and a member of the Board of Trustees of Partners HealthCare.
 He is member of the Grolier Club in New York and the Book Club of California in San Francisco and serves on the board of the Codex Foundation.
 He earned a BA at Yale University and a JD at the University of Virginia Law School.

 Timothy W. Diggins.
-Tim Diggins, a Ropes & Gray partner since 1992, is a member of the firm's corporate department, and is the co-head of the firm’s sovereign investment and derivatives practice groups.
-Tim and his wife Debb live on Beacon Hill, and have two teen-age children.
-Tim is Co-Chair of the Board of Overseers of Brigham and Women’s Hospital and a Director of the Boston Celebrity Series, and was until recently a long-time trustee of the Boston Ballet.
+Tim Diggins, a Ropes & Gray partner since 1992, is a member of the firm’s corporate department, and is the co-head of the firm’s sovereign investment and derivatives practice groups.
+Tim and his wife Debb live on Beacon Hill.
+Tim is Co-Chair of the Board of Overseers of Brigham and Women’s Hospital and Director of A Far Cry orchestra, and was until recently a long-time trustee of the Boston Ballet.
 Tim received a BA (Latin and Greek Classics) from The College of the Holy Cross, and a JD from the University of Chicago.
 He studied in Germany under a grant from the Deutscher Akademischer Austauschdienst.
-Tim is a long-time member and is a Proprietor of the Athenaeum.
+Tim has pursued his interests in the Classics since college, and has collected a substantial personal library of works in Latin and Greek.
+It was the Athenæum’s collection of Latin and Greek works, and of ancient philosophy and commentaries, that initially drew Tim to the Athenæum.
+Tim is a long-time member and is a Proprietor of the Athenæum.

 Clarissa C. Hunnewell.
 Lila Hunnewell, a graduate of Princeton and the Harvard Business School, currently works as chief investment officer for Boston University.
 Prior to May 2011, for 20 years, she was a managing director of Cambridge Associates, a Boston-based consulting firm that specializes in working with nonprofit institutions.
 Earlier in her career, Ms. Hunnewell was an investment banker with Brown Brothers Harriman, First Boston Corporation, and BNE Associates.
 Ms. Hunnewell’s prior service as an Athenæum Trustee spanned the years 1998 to 2010, and included holding the office of vice president from 2002 until 2008.
 She lives in Wellesley with her husband and two children.